-Of course Milford Sound is the ultimate destination but there are plenty of other sights to see including the Mirror Lakes, the Chasm, and many waterfalls.
+Of course, Milford Sound is the ultimate destination but there are plenty of other sights to see including the Mirror Lakes, the Chasm, and many waterfalls.
 Watch for the inquisitive Kiwi birds as well.
-Tours will start at 5 am for the same day return from Queen towns or self-organized drive around with a group of people is cheaper and flexible.
-Do you think this looks similar to Halong Bay in Vietnam?
+Tours will start at 5 am on the same day return from Queen towns or a self-organized drive around with a group of people is cheaper and flexible.

 5. Stewart Island/ Rakiura National Park

 Not many people know or skip Stewart Island but I reckon it is worth a visit.
 Stewart Island/Rakiura is the third-largest island of New Zealand.
 It lies 30 km south of the South Island which makes it the most southern of the three main populated New Zealand islands.